 Students must apply 9 to 12 months before they plan to leave for service.

 Students must apply directly to the Peace Corps and be accepted for a position related to their degree program.

-Students must complete eight credits of language prior to starting service.
+Depending on your program you will need to complete eight credits of language studies of four credits of intercultural competence prior to starting service.

 Our Peace Corps Connection

 The Middlebury Institute and Peace Corps have partnered for more than 20 years.
 When the now-retired Peace Corps Master’s International (PCMI) program was offered, the Peace Corps described the Institute as a prolific producer of PCMI students and regularly ranked us among the agency’s top programs.
 Returned Peace Corps Volunteers (RPCVs) feel at home on our diverse campus, where their Peace Corps experience is highly valued and relevant to our programs of study.

 Contact Senior Director of Institutional Partnerships Jill Stoffers.